MatthewCash/devicectrl-common/README.md

 A simple JSON-serialized protocol based on TCP means for devices where implementing TLS is impractical.

 Once the TCP connection has been established, both sides must send a randomly generated u32 nonce.
 Nonces are connection-specific and **must** be regenerated for each connection attempt.
+Nonces must use big-endian byte ordering.

 ```
 Client -> Server: